University of Edinburgh

 WHY STUDY WITH US?

 - Our reputation for excellence - The School of History, Classics and Archaeology at the University of Edinburgh is one of the great world centres for the study of the human past.
-Join us and you’ll join a world-leading university, currently ranked 19th in the world (QS World University Rankings 2016-17).
+Join us and you’ll join a world-leading university, ranked top 25 in the world (QS World University Rankings 2018).

 - Our diverse and welcoming community - In the School of History, Classics & Archaeology, our graduate community of over 300 students is international, making the School the ideal environment in which to share ideas, collaborate on research, gain new perspectives and meet like-minded individuals.
 We have an active academic and social life involving regular workshops, seminars, conferences and symposia across all three subject areas, as well as many informal gatherings and events.